Philaeux/TwitchBotPython/README.md

 ## Configuration

-The bot configuration is saved and loaded from `bot/settings.ini`.
+The bot configuration is located and loaded from `bot/settings.ini`.
 Create your own following the structure of the example file at `bot/settings.example.ini`.
 To run the bot, you need a Twitch Account (login, password, oauthToken).

 ## Project structure

-The `bot` folder contains the application code, divided as follow:
+The `bot` folder contains the application code, divided as follows:
-- `bot_application` - The master application creating modules used in the whole application.
+- `bot` - The master application creating modules used in the whole application.
 - `models` - Database models.
 - `module/irc` - The IRC bot listening to the Twitch chat commands with methods to answer.
-- `module/calendar` - Calendar module keeping a picture of the Google Calendar of the web TV.
+- `module/calendar` - Calendar module loading events from the Google Calendar to display in chat.
-- `module/commands` - Logic of all the commands managed by the bot.
+- `module/commands` - Logic of all the commands managed by the bot, strategy pattern.
+- `module/wiki` - Old module used to parse dota 2 wiki.